0330 822 0505

 Monthly repayments for a £200,000 mortgage

-The following table shows how both term and interest rates can impact how much you will pay every month on a £200,000 repayment mortgage:
+The following table shows how both the term and interest rates can impact how much you will pay every month on a £200,000 repayment mortgage:

 Term in years 3% 4% 5% 6%